Code-Institute-Submissions/Ion71229-Sport_shop_SepResub/README.md

 - [Bootstrap](https://getbootstrap.com/docs/4.2/components/spinners/)

 # Acknowledgments
-Thank you to everyone who helped me build my own full-stack E-Commerce website by encouraging and supporting me.
-I would like to say thanks to Adegbenga Adeye, my mentor at Code Institute, for his advice, understanding, and total support.
+I would like to thank everyone who helped me build my own full-stack E-Commerce website by encouraging and supporting me.
+To tutor assistance I would also like to thank them as they encouraged me and supported me if I had an issues throughout the project.
+I would like to thank Adegbenga Adeye, my mentor at Code Institute, for his advice, understanding, and total support.